Durgarao-Guttula/StockSelection-RSI/README.md

 pip install --upgarde numpy
 ```

-The latest version of OpenCV.
+The latest version of Pandas.
 To install it:
 ```
-pip install --upgarde opencv-python
+pip install --upgarde pandas
 ```

-For more details about TensorFlow installation, you can check [TensorFlow Installation Guide](https://www.tensorflow.org/install/).

 ## About:
 - **Numpy** : NumPy is the fundamental package for scientific computing with Python.
 It contains among other things: a powerful N-dimensional array object. sophisticated (broadcasting) functions.